Wikia/mobile-wiki/app/services/affiliate-slots.md

 ## `affiliate-slots-targeting.json`

-This file defines all the active targeting on the search results page.
+This file defines all the active targeting on the SEARCH RESULTS page.

-**NOTE**: Article-level search is driven by taxonomy service.
+**NOTE**: Article-level units are driven by taxonomy service.

 ### Structure of single targeting entry